 Recommendations: No change in listing status is recommended.
-Continuation of the Pecos Pupfish Conservation Agreement is necessary.
-A conservation strategy should be developed and implemented.
+Continuation of the Pecos Pupfish Conservation Agreement is necessary, under which a Conservation Strategy document is currently being developed.
 Baitfish regulations for Pecos River need to be rigorously enforced to prevent the further spread of sheepshead minnow and other nonnative fish species.
 Habitat restoration projects (e.g., fish barriers) that prevent the spread of sheepshead minnow should be considered where needed.
 Monitoring of the spread of sheepshead minnow and hybridization with Pecos pupfish should continue.
 Effects of groundwater pumping on sinkhole habitats of Pecos pupfish need to be determined and evaluated.
 Proposed oil and gas development activities in vicinity of Pecos pupfish habitat should be carefully scrutinized and modified, if necessary, to avoid introduction of contaminants to occupied or potential Pecos pupfish habitats.
 Neither native nor nonnative sportfish should be stocked in habitats supporting Pecos pupfish.
 Additional populations of Pecos pupfish should be established in suitable, secure habitats.